What To Do When She Thinks You’re Creepy

 You may witness a person calling someone creepy without ‘any rational reason’.
 When pushed, the creeped-out may try to vaguely label the creepiness by attributing it to some little detail of the alleged-creeper’s appearance or behavior.

 “It was his hat,” she might say, or “His moustache was just… creepy.”

 I can already hear many of you out there in reader land (“the land away from the computer”, a mythical place I have only heard of in fantastic tales), saying:

 “A-HA!
 See?!
-That’s not a logical reason, that’s just an absurdly subjective judgement.
+That’s not a logical reason, that’s just an absurdly subjective judgment.
 Just because he’s wearing a hat or has a droopy moustache, or is carrying a machete!
 That’s no reason to arbitrarily label him as creepy!”
 (Just joking on that last one, about the machete.)